Matsumot0/webMAN-MOD/README.md

 - Extended Content Profile Grouping (v1.33.07)
 - PS3 Manager API Support
 - Integrated Mysis video_rec plugin
-- support for .ntfs[BDFILE] (fake ISO created by IRISMAN)
+- support for *.ntfs[BDFILE]* (fake ISO created by IRISMAN)
 - support to mount NTFS games using raw_iso.sprx (rawseciso by Estwald)
 - Optional Video subfolder to "Bluray™ and DVD" folder (Display RetroXMB videos, videos on USB devices and Data Disc icon)
 - "slider" webGUI (mobile friendly).
 - Display of Play time & startup time to SELECT+START and /cpursx.ps3 (Use SELECT+START+R2 to display Game ID, Title, play time and more in-Game info)
-- Include a virtual pad feature, you can control your console via http://st.aldostools.org on web browser or with webPAD software (windows only)
+- Include a virtual pad feature, you can control your console via http://pad.aldostools.org on web browser or with webPAD software (windows only)
+- dev_bdvd/PS3_UPDATE now is redirected when the plugin is loaded (and when a game is mounted) [This is intended to prevent an accidental update if a game disc is inserted in the drive]
+- VSH Menu for webMAN now can be installed optionally (Holding R1 when launching the Updater)
+- Added /play.ps3 to launch XMB Functions (e.g: /play.ps3?col=network&seg=seg_premo) <- this will start Remote Play server from XMB.
+- Once a game is mounted via html, if you click on the displayed icon the game will be launched on the PS3.
+This is nice to start the game once it's mounted from your mobile This option uses the new command /play.ps3
+- support for auto-play /BDISO and /DVDISO

 ## How to build
 Requirements for Windows: